 One of the purposes of the Summit is to provide industry stakeholders damage prevention education classes each year.
-The 2016 Summit hosted over 20 free classes, some providing certifications.
-These included OSHA 10-hour construction certification training, Excavation Competent Person Certification and Confined Space Competent Person training.
-Additionally, locator training and damage investigation classes were provided, as well as the locator and excavator rodeos.
+The 2017 Summit hosted 18 free classes, some providing certifications.
+These included OSHA 10-hour construction certification training, Excavation Competent Person Certification and Certified Flagger.
+Additionally, locator training was provided, as well as the locator and excavator rodeos.